Here’s your year in preview, Chicago sports fans (please, no thanks necessary)

 Bulls closer extraordinaire DeMar DeRozan will start the All-Star Game on Feb.
 20 in Cleveland, but he won’t finish it.
 Oh, he might be out on the floor, but he’ll have to watch like the rest of us as bigger superstars with bigger egos take all the biggest shots.

-The Cubs (at the Reds) and White Sox (vs. the Twins) will open their seasons on March 31, as scheduled, though the lockout will have turned spring training into kind of a jumbled mess.
+The Cubs (at the Reds) and White Sox (against the Twins) will open their seasons March 31, as scheduled, though the lockout will have turned spring training into kind of a jumbled mess.

-The Bulls will be at the United Center when the NBA playoffs commence on April 16, the Blackhawks will be in dentists’ chairs when the NHL playoffs get going on May 2 and — double-spoiler alert — the Warriors and Maple Leafs will eventually be the last teams standing in those leagues.
+The Bulls will be at the United Center when the NBA playoffs commence April 16, the Blackhawks will be in dentists’ chairs when the NHL playoffs get going May 2 and — double-spoiler alert — the Warriors and Maple Leafs eventually will be the last teams standing in those leagues.

 The Cowboys winning it all for the first time since 1996 won’t be anything compared with the Leafs ending a drought that goes back to 1967, but maybe some of you hosers knew that already.